psycedelicAI/high-security-facility-concept/docs/concept.md

 # High-Security Facility Concept

-> Ett koncept för högsäker teknisk anläggning där fysisk närvaro, zonlogik, credential custody, device context, privilegierad åtkomst, recovery, surveillance och governance samverkar som ett sammanhängande system.
+> A concept for a high-security technical facility in which physical presence, zone logic, credential custody, device context, privileged access, recovery, surveillance, and governance operate as one coherent system.

 ---